karnikaavelumani/svelte-workshop/README.md

 Svelte is a compiler that compiles Svelte code into optimized HTML, CSS, and JavaScript.
 The Svelte compiler is a powerful tool that allows developers to write code that is easy to read and write, but is also optimized for the browser.

-> NOTE: SvelteKit is a full-stack solution for Svelte, but this workshop will focus on using the Svelte compiler to learn HTML fundamentals and Svelte syntax.
+> NOTE: SvelteKit is a full-stack solution for Svelte (comparable to Next.js, Nuxt.js, and Remix), but this workshop will focus on using the Svelte compiler to learn HTML fundamentals and Svelte syntax.

 #### Svelte vs React